FahimHafiz/FahimHafiz.github.io/_posts/2024-10-07-CSE_project_show24.md

 Hectic yet had an amazing experience while organising the project show, <a href="https://www.facebook.com/uiucseps/">"Project show, UIU"</a>.
 I was one of the main organiser on behalf of the CSE Department, UIU along with <a href="https://cse.uiu.ac.bd/faculty/muzahid/">"Prof. Dr. A.K.M.
 Muzahidul Islam"</a> and <a href="https://cse.uiu.ac.bd/faculty/shoib/">"Lecturer Shoib Ahmed"</a>.
 The details of the project show is summarised here:

----
-layout: post
-title: "UIU Summer 2024’s Project Show: A Collaborative Showcase of Innovation from CSE and EEE Students!"
-date: 2024-10-07
----

 ## UIU Summer 2024’s Project Show
 **A Collaborative Showcase of Innovation from CSE and EEE Students!**